Books Bring People Together.

 Book Donations

 We seek to remove barriers which keep readers in our community from getting access to books.
-In our first six months we’ve donated more than 3,200 books across the region.
-Here’s a just a few of the places where you can find our donated books: Columbus Municipal School District, Lowndes County School District, Starkville Oktibbeha School District, Columbus Air Force Base, Columbus Lowndes Public Library, Mississippi University for Women, Mississippi School for Mathematics & Science, the Columbus-Lowndes Chamber of Commerce’s Educators are Essential Conference, Baptist Memorial Hospital, Columbus Juneteenth Celebration, and Little Free Libraries across the region.
-Additionally, we donated almost 500 copies of our book Stretch Like Scarlet to children attending the Mississippi Book Festival.
+Here’s a just a few of the places where you can find our donated books: Columbus Municipal School District, Lowndes County School District, Starkville Oktibbeha School District, Baptist Memorial Hospital, Columbus Air Force Base, the Columbus Juneteenth Celebration, the Columbus-Lowndes Public Library System, the Columbus-Lowndes Chamber of Commerce’s Educators are Essential Conference, the Mississippi Book Festival, the Mississippi School for Mathematics & Science, Mississippi University for Women, and more across the region.

 Books in Schools